 Soondubu Jjigae is a tofu dish stewed with scallops in a spicy broth, offering a soft and flavorful taste.

-Usually served in a bowl, Soondubu Jjigae stewed tofu soup is a very popular Korean spicy stew with main ingredients, usually tofu (dubu), vegetables, mushrooms, seafood, beef or pork, and chili sauce.
-Depending on the region and the cook, several selected ingredients are added or replaced.
+Usually served in a bowl, Soondubu Jjigae stewed tofu soup is a famous Korean spicy stew with main ingredients, usually tofu (dubu), vegetables, mushrooms, seafood, beef or pork, and chili sauce.

 Hobakjuk (Pumpkin Porridge)

 Hobakjuk is a traditional Korean porridge dish made from steamed pumpkins and sticky rice.
-Although it is quite simple, the dish offers a unique taste.
+Although it is pretty simple, the dish offers a unique taste.

 Koreans often eat pumpkin porridge in the morning.
 This dish can be hot or cold, but people usually like to slurp hot pumpkin porridge, especially on cold days.